Profiles

 One of his first few projects involved designing Marathi posters for a Pune-based builder.
 “I didn’t know the language well,” he recalls.
 “But I’ll always figure it out: how placement should look, how the hierarchy of information should look like even in a language I don't understand.”
 That instinct, to figure things out, no matter the skill gap or the subject matter, is still what sets him apart.

-Arjun talks about how one of his pet peeves is product designers calling themselves problem solvers, as it is just a function of the job.
-A better approach would be to learn from your own solutions, and those of others, along with conditioning yourself to look every product under the hood.
+One of Arjun's pet peeves is product designers calling themselves problem-solvers, since he believes it to be a function of the job itself.
+According to him, a better approach would be to learn from your own solutions, and those of others, along with conditioning yourself to look every product under the hood.

-Design is multifaceted, with its mix of business, craft, and relationships to uphold.
-Arjun talks about how Canvs has always had design management baked in, and how having designers as design managers makes all the difference.
+Design is multifaceted, with its mix of business, craft and relationships to uphold.
+Arjun highlights how Canvs has always had design management baked in, and how having designers as design managers makes all the difference.

 Building a long-sustaining client relationship takes time, effort, feedback and understanding.
 It is something that Arjun strongly believes more designers should focus on.